Symbolic dynamics for three dimensional flows with positive topological entropy: Introduction

+We obtain Theorem \ref{ThmClosedOrbits} by constructing a symbolic model that is a finite-to-one extension of $\vf$.
+The orbits of this model are easier to understand than those of the original flow.
+This technique, called {\em ``symbolic dynamics"}, can be traced back to the work of Hadamard, Morse, Artin, and Hedlund.

-We obtain Theorem \ref{ThmClosedOrbits} from a ``change of coordinates" that transforms $\vf$ into a ``symbolic flow" whose orbits are easier to understand.
-We proceed to define the modeling flow.
-Let $\mathfs G$ be a directed graph with countable set of vertices $V$.
-We write $v\to w$ if there is an edge from $v$ to $w$, and assume throughout that for every $v$ there are $u,w$ s.t. $u\to v, v\to w$.
+We proceed to describe the symbolic models used in this work.
+Let $\mathfs G$ be a directed graph with a countable set of vertices $V$.
+We write $v\to w$ if there is an edge from $v$ to $w$, and we assume throughout that for every $v$ there are $u,w$ s.t. $u\to v, v\to w$.

 {\sc Topological Markov shifts:} The {\em topological Markov shift} associated to $\mathfs G$ is the discrete-time topological dynamical system $\sigma:\Sigma\to\Sigma$ where